Snorkeling Hanauma Bay – Get a Reservation!

 We have read accounts of folks swimming out one of the channels to snorkel the outer reef edge.
 It has not been calm enough for us to ever attempt it.
 But if you are an experienced snorkeler, the wind and waves are down, and the currents in the channel are not overly strong, you might attempt it yourself.
 We have heard that the outer coral reef is alive and interesting.

 In the reef you may see some sea urchins in the holes they have made.
 You also have a decent chance of swimming with a turtle here.
-This is the place for fish up close and personal; this is what we saw:
+Seeing fish up close and personal is the main reason for snorkeling Hanauma Bay.

 If you plan to visit more than one Hawaiian island, take our Hawaii Snorkeling Guide eBook with you.
-It contains a map and many more pictures of Hanauma Bay and other Oahu locations too.
+It contains a map and many more pictures of snorkeling Hanauma Bay and plus all the other Oahu locations too.

 1. Get on Ala Wai Blvd. heading northwest (one-way only in that direction) and follow it to McCully Street and turn right.